betmma/my_balatro_mods/README.md

 - Rental Slot: (passive) +1 Joker Slot.
 Lose $4 after each round.
 - Philosophy: (passive) +1 Ability Slot.
 - Midas Touch: (passive) Gain $2 when using an ability.
 - Thumb: (passive) If played hand has less than 5 cards, +0.2 hands per card below 5.
-(Can only trigger once per hand)
+(Capped at +0.8 per hand)
 - Shield: (passive) Hand Size can't go below 6.
+- Shuffle: (passive) If no cards remain, shuffle all cards back into deck.

 # Note that [Steamodded](https://github.com/Steamopollys/Steamodded) is required to load the mods.
 The mods are written and tested on Steamodded 1.0.0.
 There was code for 0.9.8 compatibility but since most people are shifting to SMOD 1.0.0 and SMOD 1.0.0 supports 0.9.8 mods now, I won't check 0.9.8 compatibility very frequently and can't promise its compatibility.